Rick Ankiel: Control issues (2001–2004)

 Ankiel returned to the majors in 2001 but again had issues controlling his pitches, walking 25 batters and throwing five wild pitches in 24 innings, and was sent down to Triple-A. His problems in the minors became dramatic.
-In 4 1/3 innings, Ankiel walked 17 batters and threw 12 wild pitches, accumulating a 20.77 ERA.
+In 4 1/3 innings at the Triple-A level, Ankiel walked 17 batters and threw 12 wild pitches, accumulating a 20.77 ERA.
 He was demoted all the way down to the Rookie League Johnson City Cardinals, where he was successful as both a starting pitcher, with a 1.33 ERA in 14 starts, and a designated hitter, sporting a .638 slugging percentage with 10 home runs and 35 RBIs in 118 plate appearances.
 He was voted Rookie Level Player of the Year, Appalachian League All-Star left-handed pitcher, Rookie League All-Star starting pitcher, Appalachian League Pitcher of the Year, and Appalachian League All-Star designated hitter.

 In 2002, Ankiel sat out the season due to a left elbow sprain, and was not cleared to throw until December.
 He returned to the minors in 2003, posting a 6.29 ERA in 10 starts before undergoing season-ending ulnar collateral ligament reconstruction (Tommy John surgery) for his left elbow in July.
 In 54 1/3 innings, he walked 49 batters and threw 10 wild pitches.

 Ankiel returned to the majors in September 2004, posting a 5.40 ERA in five relief appearances.
 Ankiel's control problems appeared to be gone, as he walked just one while striking out nine in ten innings.
 In the minors, he walked only two batters in 23 2/3 innings, while striking out 23.
 He pitched in the winter Puerto Rican Professional Baseball League, where he felt a "twinge" in his pitching elbow.